-Hurricane Survival Guide: Flood Dangers, Generator Safety and Maintenance
+Hurricane Survival Guide: Flood Dangers, High Wind and Generator Safety

 A flood watch means that conditions are favorable for weather that can lead to flooding.
 Keep informed by watching local news or listening to local radio stations.

 A flood warning means that flooding is already occurring or imminent.
 Move to a safe area before you access to escape is cut off by water.
 Monitor local television and radio stations for safety announcements.
 If you’re advised to evacuate you should strongly consider it!
 Load up the bug out bags and hit the road.